AM Post-Processing

 Multi-point verification confirms finish and tolerances

-Every AM part undergoes coating thickness measurement (DFT gauge), adhesion testing (ASTM D3359), surface roughness verification (stylus profilometer, target Ra below 3 micrometers), and color consistency check (spectrophotometer, Delta E at or below 1).
+Every AM part undergoes coating thickness measurement (DFT gauge), adhesion testing (ASTM D3359), surface roughness verification (stylus profilometer, target Ra below 3 micrometers), and color consistency check (spectrophotometer, Delta E 1.5 or below).
 CMM dimensional verification confirms tolerance maintenance.
 Certificate of Conformance documents all measurements and ships with your parts.

 Every part is measured and tested before shipment